fatred/yubivault/README.md

 # yubivault

-simple binary that will use a local cert/key pair on disk or on a yubikey (tbc) to login to vault and give you a token for subesequent use in automations etc.
+simple binary that will use a local cert/key pair on disk or on a yubikey to login to vault and give you a token for subesequent use in automations etc.

 ## PreReqs